rodlilearns/satellite_automation/README.md

 # satellite_automation
-A template for automating Red Hat Satellite installation and configuration.
+An example of automating Red Hat Satellite installation and configuration.

 ## Purpose